Mental Illness and being active

 If you receive a personal budget, you could use this money on something that would help your physical health such as:

-You would need to agree with whoever grants you your budget how to use it.
+Remember that you need to agree with professionals what you can spend your personal budget on.
 This could be your care coordinator at your mental health team or a social worker from the local social care team.

 Only people who have a high enough level of support needs receive these budgets.
 If you are assessed as having high enough support needs, you could ask for a personal budget instead of receiving other services.